otlw/otlw.github.io/assess/paper.md

 title: A decentralized system of assessment
 home: /assess
 ---
-A decentralized assessment platform enables the assessment of items based on the consensus of qualified individuals.
-It is a way to prove things are valid using people who have been proven (by the system) to know what they’re talking about.
+A decentralized assessment system enables the assessments based on the consensus of qualified individuals.
+It is a way to prove experiences, such as skills or achievements, are valid using people who have been proven (by the system) to know what they’re talking about.
 Peers are motivated both to be assessed and to be assessors, and are incentivized to be as accurate as possible.

 # Overview